Cyber Resilience Act

-The Cyber Resilience Act (CRA) is an EU regulation for improving cybersecurity and cyber resilience in the EU through common cybersecurity standards for products with digital elements in the EU, such as required incident reports and automatic security updates.
-Products with digital elements mainly are hardware and software whose "intended and foreseeable use includes direct or indirect data connection to a device or network".
+The Cyber Resilience Act (CRA) is an EU regulation for improving cybersecurity and cyber resilience, through common cybersecurity standards for products that have digital elements.
+For example, it requires incident reports and automatic security updates.
+Digital elements are, mainly, hardware and software whose "intended and foreseeable use includes direct or indirect data connection to a device or network".

-After its proposal on 15 September 2022 by the European Commission, multiple open source organizations criticized CRA for creating a "chilling effect on open source software development".
-The European Commission reached political agreement on the CRA on 1 December 2023, after a series of amendments.
-The revised bill introduced the "open source steward", a new economic concept, and received relief from many open source organizations due to its exception for open-source software, while Debian criticized its effect on small businesses and redistributors.
-The CRA agreement received formal approval by the European Parliament in March 2024.
+The European Commission proposed the CRA on 15 September 2022.
+Subsequently, multiple FOSS organizations criticized the CRA for creating a "chilling effect on open source software development".
+After a series of amendments, the European Commission reached political agreement on the CRA on 1 December 2023.
+The revised bill includes an exception for open-source software.
+This was welcomed by many open source organizations, though Debian criticized its effect on small businesses and redistributors.
+The revised bill also introduced the "open source steward", a new economic concept.
+The European Parliament formally approved the CRA in March 2024.
 It was adopted by the Council on 10 October 2024.